yufanyufan/musicpy/README.md

 # MusicPy

 MusicPy is a programming launguage for music.
 It provides a Pythonic way to generate [MusicXML](https://www.w3.org/2021/06/musicxml40/tutorial/introduction/) files with declarative syntax.
+It is designed to be highly readable, easy modifiable, diffable.
+It is used by [Open Music Sheet](https://github.com/yufanyufan/open_music_sheet) project for collabrative editing.

+Besides that, it is also just Python!
+That means it can include function, library or anything.

 API Reference: